-The project to create a Belarusian national electric vehicle, the Belgee EX50, has been suspended due to its high cost, Gennady Svidersky, CEO of CJSC "BelGee," announced at a press conference on the 18th.
+The project to create a Belarusian national electric vehicle, Belgee EX50, has been suspended due to high production costs, as announced by Gennady Svidersky, General Director of CJSC "BelGee," at a press conference on the 18th.

 Initially, the company planned to complete the development of the model by the end of 2024 and release a pilot batch in December.
-In January 2025, it was reported that five assembled prototypes were undergoing testing, and by spring, the prospect of mass production in early 2026 was being discussed, provided the cost was reduced to $25,000–30,000.
+In January 2025, it was reported that five assembled prototypes were undergoing testing, and by spring, the prospect of mass production in early 2026 was being discussed, provided that the production cost was reduced to $25–30 thousand.

 For now, the mass production of the EX50 has been postponed indefinitely.
 Chinese Geely Xingyuan electric vehicles will be sold in Belarus under the Belgee brand.

-Subscribe to "Первый технический" on Google News to stay updated on the latest developments in the world of science and technology.
+Subscribe to the "First Technical" news on Google News to stay updated on the latest developments in the world of science and technology.

 Read more on this topic:

-Belarusian Crossovers Belgee X50 and X70 Fall in Price in Russia
+Belarusian crossovers Belgee X50 and X70 have fallen in price in Russia